 thriving art scene featuring the William & Florence Schmidt Art Center

-of Southwestern Illinois College, the Broadway Center of Arts, and the
+of Southwestern Illinois College, and the

 annual Arts On The Square event.